-Prepping Your Home for Spring Break Vacation03/16/2015With warmer days beginning to seem a tad more realistic and the hope of spring in the Elmhurst air, many people are already thinking about the vacations they have planned in the upcoming months.
-So as those trips begin to get a little closer and you begin your spring break prep, be sure to get your home all set for you to be gone.
+Prepping Your Home for Spring Break Vacation Posted March 16, 2015 With warmer days beginning to seem a tad more realistic and the hope of spring in the Elmhurst air, many people are already thinking about the vacations they have planned in the upcoming months.
+So as those trips begin to get a bit closer and you begin your spring break prep, be sure to get your home all set for you to be gone.
 From energy savings to safety considerations, keep these few tips in mind as you leave for a little rest and relaxation.
-Invest in timers – getting timers for your lights allows you to make it seem as though you’ve never left.
+Invest in timers – getting timers for your lights gives you the opportunity to make it seem as though you’ve never left.
 Adding timers to a couple lights around your house and setting them to follow your normal schedule can make it look as though you’re just going about your everyday business, throwing off would-be criminals.
-Consider a sitter – whether it’s a friend or a family member, think about having someone stop by to check on your house while you’re away.
+Consider a sitter – whether it’s a friend or a family member, think about having someone drop by to check on your house while you’re away.
 And just because you’re on vacation doesn’t mean that you can forget about maintaining your home.
 That’s why it’s helpful to have a house sitter keep an eye on things.
 Plus, it also gives you the opportunity to take advantage of some energy savings by having them ensure your thermostat is off and your windows and doors are sealed up tight.
-Think before you share – before you go posting from the airport that you’re off to the Caribbean for a week, think about whether it’s necessary to post such a thing.
+Think before you share – before you go posting from the airport that you’re off to the Caribbean for a few days, think about whether it’s necessary to post such a thing.
 After all, it doesn’t just tell your friends and family that you’re gone, but also alerts potential criminals that you’re not home.
 Stop the mail – a simple, but effective way to protect against thieves.
 Plus, you can put a hold on your mail online now, making it really stress-free to do even if you forget before boarding your plane.
-Pull the plug – by now most people know that electricity is still being used even when an item isn’t in-use, so why not unplug your smaller electronic devices while you’re gone?
+Pull the plug – by now most people know that electricity is still being used even when something isn’t being used, so why not unplug your smaller electronic devices while you’re out of the picture?
 It’s an easy way to boost energy savings, and when you unplug your garage door, it can also help protect your home.
 Adjust your thermostat – it’s another way to increase your energy savings and makes a ton of sense.
 Turning your thermostat to a setting such as vacation mode keeps you from paying for heating and cooling while you’re away too.
-And with all of the digital thermostats available, you could easily set your thermostat to have your home back to optimal comfort as you head back home.
+And with all of the digital thermostats available, you could easily set your thermostat to have your home back to peak comfort as you head back home.
 Of course these aren’t the only ways to make the most of energy savings or keep your home secure, but they’re easy to add to your spring break prep list.
-So if you have any questions about these tips or are interested in maintaining complete home comfort with a new thermostat, give Alan Heating Air Conditioning, Inc. in Elmhurst a call at 630-833-1100.
+So if you have any questions about these tips or are interested in maintaining complete home comfort with a new thermostat, give Alan Energy Services Air Conditioning and Heating Company in Elmhurst a call at 630-833-1100.